 - Are learning centers where staff members help with filling out job applications, resumé writing, and dealing with government forms, including tax and health insurance paperwork, and all of it for free.

-When I work with clients, this is the sort of thing we do, only on their information and not this example, taken from the news.
+When I work with clients, this is the sort of thing we do, only with their information and not this example, taken from the news.